-18. Google Scholar Button
+17. Google Scholar Button

-As you all know, Google Scholar is Google’s search engine arm which indexes and search only the scholarly articles.
+As you all know, Google Scholar is Google’s search engine arm that indexes and searches only scholarly articles.
 It’s a great tool for students who want to find the source of the article they are citing.
-Google Scholar Button allows students to do that, without having to open a new tab every time.
+Google Scholar Button allows students to do that without opening a new tab every time.

 Install: Google Scholar Button